Sumeet1203/Fraud_Transaction_Detection/README.md

 # Fraud_Transaction_Detection
-Detecting fraud transactions using 2 different classifiers - Logistic Classifier and K-Nearest Neighbors Classifier - then comparing their performance.
+Detecting fraud transactions using 2 different classifiers - Logistic Regression Classifier and K-Nearest Neighbors Classifier - then comparing their performance.